abpframework/abp/docs/en/Contribution/angular-ui.md

 - Abp CLI https://docs.abp.io/en/abp/latest/cli
 - A code editor

 Note: This article prepare Windows OS.
-You may change the path type of your OS. an Example
+You may change the path type of your OS.

+Examples:

-Windows: `templates\app\aspnet-core\src\MyCompanyName.MyProjectName.DbMigrator\appsettings.json`
+* Windows: `templates\app\aspnet-core\src\MyCompanyName.MyProjectName.DbMigrator\appsettings.json`

-Unix: `templates/app/aspnet-core/src/MyCompanyName.MyProjectName.DbMigrator/appsettings.json`
+* Unix: `templates/app/aspnet-core/src/MyCompanyName.MyProjectName.DbMigrator/appsettings.json`

-### Sample docker commands
+## Sample docker commands

 You need to install SQL Server and Redis.
 You can install these programs without docker, but my example uses docker containers.
 Your computer should have Docker Engine.
-Then open the terminal en execute the commands one by one.
+Then open the terminal and execute the commands one by one.
-For the Sql Server
+For the SQL Server

 ```cmd
 docker run -v sqlvolume:/var/opt/mssql -e 'ACCEPT_EULA=Y' -e "SA_PASSWORD=yourpassword" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-CU3-ubuntu-18.04